Python-4-DS/Python4ds_cohort-1/README.md

 # Going through the Python for Data Science Handbook

-1. Fork the cohort 1 repository provided
+1. Fork the cohort-1 repository provided
 2. Make a topic branch.
 In your github form, keep the master branch clean.
 When you create a branch, it essentially will be a copy of the master.

 > Pull all changes, make sure your repository is up to date